“It was all a dream / I used to have to drive to Philly for everything” – The Notorious B.I.G, “Juicy IPAs” (1994)

 My favorite adult keg kill?
 That would be Roofers Union’s annual DC Beer Royale.

-The friendly competition pits all six DC production breweries (roll call: 3 Stars, DC Brau, Hellbender, Right Proper, Bluejacket, and Atlas Brew Works) against each other.
+The friendly competition pits all seven DC production breweries (roll call: 3 Stars, DC Brau, Hellbender, Right Proper, Bluejacket, Red Bearm and Atlas Brew Works) against each other.
 And since breweries like to win things, they bring the good stuff.
-(Seriously.)

 Blah, blah, blah.
 KEG KILL.